Hume-Bennett Lumber Company: Hume Lake

-Bennett's Departure and Renaming
+Bennett's departure

 In the fall of 1912, Bennett was bought out of his share in the company and replaced by Hume's son, George.
 On December 5, 1912, Bennett purchased a competitor, the Fresno Flume and Lumber Company, for nearly $950,000.
 However, by 1914 he was in financial trouble and left the logging industry.
-In February 1917, the company incorporated and changed its name back to the Sanger Lumber Company, and later to the Sanger Lumber Company of Michigan.

 During an economic recession in 1913-1914, the Hume-Bennett Lumber Company returned to logging more profitable giant sequoia trees.
 To accommodate these large trees, the rail lines were converted from narrow gauge to standard gauge, and 50 additional logging cars were purchased.
 In 1915, George Hume purchased a third Shay engine and more log cars and yarding engines, expanding the company's logging equipment to include 70 railroad cars, three locomotives, 12 steam donkeys, one McGiffert loader, and one railroad crane.
 The company hired 1,500 men for the 1916 season, preparing for one of its heaviest cuts on record.

-Financial Struggle and Liquidation
+Sanger Lumber Company, 1917–1924

-In 1917, the Sierra region was impacted by World War I, which led to a 40% reduction in the workforce and difficulties obtaining supplies and equipment.
+In February 1917, the company incorporated and changed its name back to the Sanger Lumber Company, and later to the Sanger Lumber Company of Michigan.
+That year, the Sierra region was impacted by World War I, which led to a 40% reduction in the workforce and difficulties obtaining supplies and equipment.
 The Hume Mill was also destroyed by a fire, causing significant damages.
 The Sanger Lumber Company struggled financially and eventually closed in 1924 due to losses.

-Labor Conditions
+Labor conditions

 Logging was difficult, dangerous and intermittent work with few safety regulations and no form of workmen's compensation until 1913.
 Loggers worked 11 hours a day, six days a week, from April to November, earning $1.50 to $2.50 per day, less room and board.
 Injury and death were common occurrences in all aspects of the logging operation due to the dangers of steel cables, mill machinery, and flume trestles.
 A private company hospital treated injuries, but treatment was sometimes inadequate.
 Accounts of injuries were common in newspapers and courtroom filings, including: